githubnext/copilot-workspace-user-manual/tips-and-tricks.md

 ## Use the Codespace

-✨ TIP: Full editing in the codespace is simple and quick
+✨ TIP: Full editing in the Codespace is simple and quick

-Modified files are two-way-synced between Copilot Workspace and the terminal/codespace.
+Modified files are two-way-synced between Copilot Workspace and the terminal/Codespace.
 Feel free to edit in either place, and your changes will be reflected in the other.

 Check out [Codespaces Guide](./codespaces-guide.md) for more information.